TanmaySarfare/Financial-Metrics-Analyzer/README.md

 - **FastAPI** - For the excellent Python web framework
 - **Next.js** - For the powerful React framework
 - **Financial Research Community** - For the academic models and formulas
+- **Academic Researchers** - Beneish, Altman, Piotroski for their groundbreaking work

 ---